xihaoCCC/Predicting_Job_Change_Intentions/README.md

 - 3.png: MLP accuracy and performance

+## Key Results
+* Candidates from lower-developed cities tend to stay in their current jobs.
+* University-enrolled candidates are less inclined to seek new employment.
+* Those who've changed jobs within the past 2-4 years, or not at all, show a higher tendency to consider new roles.
+* Public sector employees are more open to job transitions compared to those in start-up companies.

 ### For inquiries or further discussion, please reach out to me at [xihaocao@163.com](mailto:xihaocao@163.com).
 Thank you!